You’ve signed your contract, made your selections, and ready to begin work on your remodel. Right?

 4. Best Form of Communication

 Make sure you and your contractor have a complete list of phone numbers and email address and know who your on-site contact is.
 It’s also nice to include an emergency contact, hopefully no one will ever need it, but it’s smart to include it!
-We will always ask what your preferred method of communication is, as well.
-This could be a summary sent daily or weekly to your email or via a text message, weekly meetings, updates written in your detailed job binder, or a phone call twice a week.
+This is a good time to establish your preferred method of communication, how you would prefer check-ins and how often you would like them.
+Job check-ins could be a summary sent daily or weekly to your email or via a text message, weekly meetings, updates written in your detailed job binder, or a phone call twice a week.
 Whatever your preference is, we want to know so we can be sure to meet your needs!

 5. Working Zones and Site Protection